Information we collect

 Whilst the licensee is the data controller, Workplace Activity Tracker as the data processor and our technology partner have access to the data for the purpose of processing it for the licensee, based on their instructions and in compliance with this policy and any other appropriate confidentiality and security measures.
 Workplace Activity Tracker and its technology partner provide the licensee with customer support, information technology, data analysis, research and survey services.

 3. For legal reasons or to prevent harm

-We may preserve or disclose information about you to comply with law, regulation, legal process, or governmental request; to assert legal rights or defend against legal claims; or to prevent, detect, or investigate illegal activity, violations of our terms, or threats to the security of the Workplace Challenge Services or the physical safety of any person.
+We may preserve or disclose information about you to comply with law, regulation, legal process, or governmental request; to assert legal rights or defend against legal claims; or to prevent, detect, or investigate illegal activity, violations of our terms, or threats to the security of the Workplace Activity Tracker Services or the physical safety of any person.